How Much Do Drugs Cost: The Steep Price of Addiction

 The Value of Addiction Treatment

 According to NIDA, drug addiction and substance abuse cost the United States more than $600 billion each year.
 Addiction treatment (such as drug detox and inpatient and outpatient rehab) is much cheaper in the long run than the price of addiction.
 Addiction treatment also costs less than other measures to curb drug use, such as incarceration.
 For instance, one year-long methadone prescription costs about $4,700, compared to the $24,000 jailing an individual costs.

 According to several conservative estimates, every dollar invested in addiction treatment programs yields a return of between $4 and $7 in reduced drug-related crime, criminal justice costs, and theft.

-If you need more information about the cost or availability of rehab, reach out to a dedicated treatment specialist today.
+If you need more information about the cost or availability of rehab, reach out to a dedicated treatment provider today.